jfx/my-agile-project/README.md

 ### 0.5.0 ()
 Features:

+  - New Robot Framework tests for resources,
+  - Resetting password feature and robot framework tests,

+Bugfixes:

   - Add a default password when adding a user without password,

-Bugfixes:

 ### 0.4.0 (30 March 2014)